-If you provide recipient statements in a "separate mailing" that contains only recipient statements, Forms W-8 and W-9, and a letter explaining the tax consequences of the information shown on a recipient statement included in the envelope, you are not required to include the legend "Important Tax Return Document Enclosed" on the envelope.
+If you provide Forms 1097, 1098, 1099, 3921, 3922, 5498, or W-2G recipient statements in a "separate mailing" that contains only these statements, Forms

+W-8 and W-9, and a letter explaining the tax consequences of the information shown on a recipient statement included in the envelope, you are not required to include the legend "Important Tax Return Document Enclosed" on the envelope.

 Substitute forms.
 You may furnish to the recipient Copy B of the official IRS form, or you may use substitute Forms 1099-DIV, 1099-INT, 1099-OID, or 1099-PATR, if they contain the same language as the official IRS forms and they comply with the rules in Pub.
 1179, relating to substitute Forms 1099.
 Applicable box titles and numbers must be clearly identified, using the same wording and numbering as the official IRS form.
-For information on substitute Forms 1099-MISC, see Other information below.
-For Forms 1099-S, see Real estate transactions on this page.
+For information on substitute Forms 1099-MISC, see Other information, later.
+For Forms 1099-S, see Real estate transactions, later.

 All substitute statements to recipients must contain the tax year, form number, and form name prominently displayed together in one area of the statement.
-For example, they could be shown in the upper right part of the
+For example, they could be shown in the upper right part of the statement.

 If you are using substitutes, the IRS encourages you to use boxes so that the substitute has the appearance of a form.
-The substitute form must contain the applicable instructions as on the front and back of Copy B (in the case of Form 1099-R, Copies B, C, and 2) of the official IRS form.
+The substitute form must contain the applicable instructions as on the front and back of Copy B (in the case of

+Form 1099-R, Copies B, C, and 2) of the official IRS form.
 See Pub.
 1179 for additional requirements and certain "composite" statements that are permitted.

 Real estate transactions.
 You must furnish a statement to the transferor containing the same information reported to the IRS on Form 1099-S. You may use Copy B of the official IRS Form 1099-S or a substitute form that complies with Pub.
 1179 and Regulations section 1.6045-4(m).
-You may use a Uniform Settlement Statement (under RESPA) as the written statement if it is conformed by including on the statement the legend shown on Form 1099-S and by designating which information is reported to the IRS on Form 1099-S. You may furnish the statement to the transferor in person, by mail, or electronically.
-Furnish the statement at or after closing but by January 31 of the following year.
+You may use a Settlement Statement (under the Real Estate Settlement Procedures Act (RESPA)) as the written statement if it is conformed by including on the statement the legend shown on Form 1099-S and by designating which information is reported to the IRS on Form 1099-S. You may furnish the statement to the transferor in person, by mail, or electronically.
+Furnish the statement at or after closing but by February 15 of the following year.

-The statement mailing requirements explained above do not apply to statements to transferors for proceeds from real estate transactions reported on Form 1099-S. However, the statement mailing requirements do apply to statements to transferors for timber royalties reportable under section 6050N on Form 1099-S.
+The statement mailing requirements explained earlier do not apply to statements to transferors for proceeds from real estate transactions reported on Form 1099-S. However, the statement mailing requirements do apply to statements to transferors for timber royalties reportable under section 6050N on Form 1099-S.